allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 MongoDB is the most popular database used in Allegro.
 We have hundreds of MongoDB databases running on our on-premise servers.
 Last year we've decided that we need to migrate all our MongoDB databases from existing shared clusters to new MongoDB clusters hosted on Kubernetes pods with seperated resources.
-To perform the migration of all databases we needed a tool for transfering all the data and providing consistency between databases.
+To perform the migration of all databases we needed a tool for transfering all the data and keeping consistency between old and new databases.
 That's how _mongo-migration-stream_ project was born.

 ## Why we needed to migrate MongoDB databases at all?